axvr/rollbots/README.md

 # Rollbots

+A 2-player game where you fight against each other.
+Every 30 seconds a new round starts and new bonuses for your attack, defence and power will be rolled.
+(Displayed as dice).

+Will you keep your distance or go on the offensive?
+Each round will force you to rethink your strategy.

-A "game" made in 48 hours for the [GMTK Game Jam 2022][gmtk].
-This was our first time creating a video game.
-It'll probably be terrible and incredibly unfinished.
+This was our first game, and was made in just 48 hours for the [GMTK Game Jam 2022][gmtk].
+Perhaps the next one will be better...

-Rollbots is a 2-player smash-bros like game, where every round you roll 3 dice to choose your stats.
+Built using Godot.

 [gmtk]: https://itch.io/jam/gmtk-jam-2022